Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Cremorne had a median income among taxpayers of $78,411 with the average level standing at $141,849.
-Nationally, these figures are exceptionally high compared to the Greater Sydney levels of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates would be approximately $85,358 (median) and $154,417 (average).
-From the 2021 Census, household, family and personal incomes in Cremorne rank highly nationally, between the 90th and 97th percentiles.
-Income distribution shows that the $4000+ bracket dominates with 32.8% of residents (3,892 people), unlike the region where the $1,500 - 2,999 category predominates at 30.9%.
-The substantial proportion of high earners, at 44.6% above $3,000/week, indicates strong economic capacity throughout the locality.
-High housing costs consume 18.2% of income, but strong earnings still place disposable income at the 87th percentile and the area's SEIFA income ranking places it in the 10th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Cremorne suburb had a median income among taxpayers of $78,411 with average income standing at $141,849.
+Nationally, these figures are exceptionally high compared to the median and average incomes of $60,817 and $83,003 respectively across Greater Sydney.
+Based on Wage Price Index growth rate of 8.86% from financial year ending June 2023 to September 2025, estimated current median income is approximately $85,358 and average income is around $154,417.
+From the Census conducted in August 2021, household, family, and personal incomes in Cremorne rank highly nationally, between 90th to 97th percentiles.
+Income distribution shows that majority of residents (32.8%, or 3,892 people) fall into the $4000+ bracket, differing from the regional pattern where the $1,500 - 2,999 category is prevalent at 30.9%.
+A significant proportion of high earners (44.6% above $3,000/week) indicates strong economic capacity in the area.
+High housing costs consume 18.2% of income, however, strong earnings place disposable income at the 87th percentile nationally.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income